CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

 .. function:: SIGN (number_operand)

     The **SIGN** function returns the sign of a given number.
 It returns 1 for a positive value, -1 for a negative value, and 0 for zero.
+When you input the string which cannot be transformed into the number, it returns an error if the value of **return_null_on_function_errors** in **cubrid.conf** is no(the default), or returns NULL if it is yes.

     :param number_operand: An operator which returns a numeric value
     :rtype: INT